joshua211/MinimalProfiler/README.md

 ### Different Profilers
 You can use different profilers for different Assemblies.
 To do this, give each profiler a unique name and provide your `[ProfileMe]` attribute with the name of the desired profiler.
+A profiler will only patch methods that have have his profilername as an attribute argument or none.

 ```
 var profiler = Profiler.Create("uniquename")